w4af/w4af/doc/sphinx/gui/index.rst

 ================

-This documentation section is a user guide for the Graphical User Interface for Web Application Attack and Audit Framework (w4af), its goal is to provide a basic overview of how to use the application, how it works, and what you can do with it.
+This documentation section is a user guide for the Graphical User Interface for Web Advanced Application Attack and Audit Framework (w4af), its goal is to provide a basic overview of how to use the application, how it works, and what you can do with it.